ufrisk/MemProcFS/README.md

 Current Limitations & Future Development:
 =========================================
-The Memory Process File System is currently limited to analyzing Windows x64 memory dumps (other x64 dumps in a very limited way).
+The Memory Process File System is currently limited to analyzing Windows (32-bit and 64-bit XP to 10) memory dumps (other x64 dumps in a very limited way).
 Also, the Memory Process File System currently does not run on Linux.

 Please find some ideas for possible future expansions of the memory process file system listed below.
 This is a list of ideas - not a list of features that will be implemented.
 Even though some items are put as prioritized there is no guarantee that they will be implemented in a timely fashion.

 ### Prioritized items:
+- Support for Microsoft crash dump format (full memory dump / DumpIt).
 - More/new plugins.
 - Linux support - .so files for easy and convenient Linux API access from both C/C++ and Python.
 - Additional core functionality (exported functions in .DLL).
 Please request in Issues section if ideas exist.